26 minutos

 - It’s written in Rust and optimized for high performance.

-- It gives you access to developer features, including the ability to mock contract calls, make assertions about the store state, monitor subgraph failures, check test performance, and many more.
+- It gives you access to developer features, including the ability to mock contract calls, make assertions about the store state, monitor Subgraph failures, check test performance, and many more.

 Empezando